Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Key Takeaways:

-That doesn't mean you need to check your credit score every day or even every week.
+That doesn't mean you need to check your credit score every day or even every week, though.
+Most changes are small and incremental.
 Here's a closer look at how your credit scores relate to your credit reports and how often you ought to check them to keep tabs on how you're doing.

 Your credit score is a three-digit number, usually ranging from 300 to 850, that creditors use to determine how likely you are to keep up with your debt payments.
 There are several kinds of credit scores, but FICO and VantageScore are the most common.